Less Downtime, Less Repair, Less Headaches

 Just moving the sterilizer to where it is going to live can be a project within itself!
 Our staff will guide you through this process and educate you on what to look for.
 When choosing a location for a sterilizer certain modifications may need to be made to the existing space (i.e. installation of a floor drain, construction of a modular wall, etc).
 In addition, the sterilizer should be located in a space that allows for service access around the sides and back of 18 to 24”.
 Don’t have that type of space available?
 No problem.
 We are able to customize the configuration of the sterilizer (i.e. mount all of the plumbing on one side) to allow for space restrictions.

 Preventative and Predictive Maintenance

-The SterilCARE™ Proactive Maintenance Program is a scheduled maintenance plan with one of our authorized local service representatives designed to keep your autoclave running at top quality.
+The SterilCARE™ Preventative Maintenance Service Program is a scheduled maintenance plan with one of our authorized local service representatives designed to keep your autoclave running at top quality.
 Read more about the importance of preventive maintenance on The Chamber Blog.